Back to Interviews

 What is your favourite SEO task?

-That is a tough one - I like doing a lot of things.
 I love researching and can really get into a certain topic, like a proper deep dive, so typically boring things like technical audits can sometimes be brought to life by trying to search for the best solution to a tricky problem.

 I also love data analysis, attribution, tracking, and visualisation.
 I enjoy thinking about systems - how doing certain things affect the organisation, the teams, and the people and how this can translate to more value provided to the end-user.